dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 }
 ```

 1 Apply Encapsulate Record (162) to the common data record that the functions share.
-If the data that is common between the functions isn’t already grouped into a record structure, use Introduce Parameter Object (140) to create a record to group it together.
+If the data that is common between the functions isn't already grouped into a record structure, use Introduce Parameter Object (140) to create a record to group it together.

 2 Take each function that uses the common record and use Move Function (198) to move it into the new class.
 Any arguments to the function call that are members can be removed from the argument list.